com-480-data-visualization/DatArt/README.md

 * **Analysis through global events**: With data from before and after the COVID-19 pandemic, as well as current-day data, did the pandemic influence game publishing, solo play, and category popularity?
 If so, how?
 * **The anatomy of great games**: Are there consistent patterns or attributes that define or correlate with top-rated games?

-By combining geographic insights with long-term trends and gameplay characteristics, our project aims to offer a multidimensional perspective on how board games, and the communities that play them, are evolving across the globe.
+By combining geographic insights with temporal trends and gameplay characteristics, our project aims to offer a multidimensional perspective on how board games, and the communities that play them, are evolving across the globe.

 This project is intended for a broad audience, including data visualization enthusiasts, game designers, cultural researchers, and casual board gamers who are curious about global trends in play.
-Through interactive storytelling and visual analysis, we aim to make the data engaging and accessible to both technical and non-technical users.
+Through interactive storytelling, we aim to make the data engaging and accessible to both technical and non-technical users.

 ### Exploratory Data Analysis